 The black horse, released by the third living creature, is usually said to represent famine.

 A logical thing to follow widespread warfare is famine.
-Sometimes, we tend to thing that famine is cause only by drought and other meteorological disasters.
+Sometimes, we tend to think that famine is caused only by drought and other meteorological disasters.

 Since famine actually means a scarcity of food, it doesn’t limit the cause of this scarcity.
 Crops can be destroyed during battles.
 Distribution centers could be damaged, and the workforce crippled in some way.
 Distribution itself could be perilous.